-Code

-Course Name

-ENG 141 Introduction to Visual Communications 3 3 0 In this course th ne student will develop an awareness of artist ic and visu ial elements in some communication s media.
-Elements of film, television, and pho otography are identifie ed; and a study is made of of the historical development and cultural im pact of ea ich visual fo rm.
-(F2- 908)
+Code Course Name Credit Lecture Lab ENG 141 Introduction to Visual Communications 3 3 0

+In this course the student will develop an awareness of artistic and visual elements in some communications media.
+Elements of film, television, and photography are identified; and a study is made of the historical development and cultural impact of each visual form.
+(F2-908)